mlopezlago/getting-and-cleaning-data-course-project/README.md

 This repository contains the datafiles and the scripts created to fulfil the requirements for the getting & cleaning data course project.

 In it you will find the script run.analysis.R.
-When run, this script processes the relevant data files found in the UCI HAR Dataset folder, which contains training and test data on the accelerometers from the Samsung Galaxy S smartphone, and generates two tables (in csv files) as per the instructions:
+When run, this script processes the relevant data files found in the 'UCI HAR Dataset' folder, which contains training and test data on the accelerometers from the Samsung Galaxy S smartphone, and generates two tables (in csv files) as per the instructions:

 - the first - mean-and-standard-deviation-data.csv - a table with all the mean and standard deviation data of the various features